Avast Online Security & Privacy

 New information architecture

-- Jobs-to-be-done were separated into their own sections and did not interfere with each other.
+Jobs-to-be-done were separated into their own sections and no longer interfered with each other.

 Prototype